makrai/notes/abbaschian21-speech-emo-review-db-model.md

   * complication:
     * continuousness of emotions and their dynamic variation during the course
     * concurrent emotions together, and the presence of background noise
-    * number of different emotions found in these corpora is limited.
-Moreover,
+    * number of different emotions found in these corpora is limited
-    * copyright and privacy issues arise using this type of corpora.
-The major
+    * copyright and privacy issues arise using this type of corpora
 * number of samples and actors
   * Earlier examples of databases for emotional speech used to contain a limited number of samples with a limited number of actors, but